postmanlabs/labs-docs/src/pages/docs/running-collections/building-workflows.md

 ## Looping over a request

-If you pass the name of the current request to the `setNextRequest` function, Postman will run the current request repeatedly on a continuous loop.
+If you pass the name of the current request to the `setNextRequest` function, Postman will run the current request repeatedly.

 <img alt="Looping over a request" src="https://assets.postman.com/postman-docs/set-next-request-loop-v9-4.jpg" width="841px">